sudhakar-s/vue-practice/README.md

 ## Reusbale Components
-Used constrained approach over flexibilty api eg:- color and size prop etc., as it prevents users from customising design system which would cause inconsistency.
-(Please note, inhertic attrs currently not disabled for now)
+I used a constrained approach(e.g., color and size props) instead of a flexible API to prevent users from customizing the design system components, which could lead to inconsistency.
+Please note that inherited attributes are not currently disabled.

 > Note: Pagination is not yet implemented, as I was occupied with personal commitments and could only spend time on this assignment on October 26th and 27th.
 I will also be busy this week (October 28th - November 3rd).
 If I were to implement pagination, I would create a new composable, e.g., usePaginate, which would accept data from the API and a limit per page, returning paginated data for the UI to render.
 This way, usePaginate can be easily removed once API pagination support is available.